-In the 1990’s, Argent bought a 17 acre swathe of derelict land in central Birmingham with plans to transform it into a vibrant mixed-use quarter: Brindleyplace.
-Amongst the abandoned factories and warehouses, only one building of quality remained – the Grade ll listed former Oozells Street School designed by renowned Victorian school architects, Martin & Chamberlain.
+In the 1990s, Argent bought a swathe of derelict land in central Birmingham with plans to transform it into a vibrant mixed-use quarter: Brindleyplace.
+Amongst the abandoned factories and warehouses, only one building of quality remained – the Grade ll listed former Oozells Street School.

-At this time, Ikon Gallery was occupying a found space in the city, and as their lease was coming to an end, they had started to look for new premises.
-With ambitions for expansion and a real desire to bring contemporary art to the widest possible audience, they saw potential in the school to provide the cultural element of what was the largest mixed-use redevelopment project in the country.
+At this time, the Ikon Gallery was occupying a small, found space in the city.
+With ambitions for expansion and a desire to bring contemporary art to the masses, they saw potential in the school to provide the cultural element of what was the largest mixed-use redevelopment project in the country.

-Led by their inspirational director, Liz Ann MacGregor, Ikon set about raising funds to make the former school its new permanent home.
-At the same time, we were commissioned by Argent to stabilise and repair the building fabric, which had deteriorated and was in very poor condition.
-The brief and design quickly developed with the client and soon after, Ikon Gallery received Lottery funding for the conversion project.
+Led by their inspirational director, Liz Ann MacGregor, the Ikon started fundraising to secure the former school as its new permanent home.
+Simultaneously, we were commissioned by Argent to restore the building fabric.
+We first needed to strip it back and make it safe – all the while retaining as much of its Grade II listed charm as possible.
+The brief and design quickly developed, and soon after, Ikon Gallery received Lottery funding for the conversion project.

-Artist Tania Kovats joined the team at an early stage with a brief alongside ours – to influence the design and feel of the building and ensure the spaces were suited to the needs of contemporary artists – so crucial considering Ikon’s wish to attract the best artists in the world.
-An access group was also heavily involved in the choice of materials, colour and detailing.
-This influenced many aspects of the design, including such fundamental points as the need for risers on all stairs.
+Artist Tania Kovats joined the team at an early stage to influence the design and feel of the building, as well as ensure the spaces were suited to the needs of contemporary artists – so crucial considering the Ikon’s wish to attract the best in the world.

 Inside, we made considerable alterations.
-The old classrooms were replaced with galleries that needed to be as flexible as possible to accommodate a range of artists and exhibits.
-We wanted to create an environment where artists are able to determine the setting as much as their work.
-Importantly, the route to the galleries is also visually interesting.
+The old classrooms were replaced with flexible galleries that can accommodate a range of artists and exhibits –creating an environment where artists are able to determine the setting as much as their work.
+Importantly, the route to the galleries is also visually stimulating.
 A new glazed extension separates all circulation from the exhibition spaces, creating a modern addition in contrast to the traditional red brick of the main building.

-Additional space has been released by creating a new basement, which now houses the gallery’s extensive outreach and education programmes.
+Additional space has been released by digging out a new basement, which now houses the gallery’s extensive outreach and education programmes and archive.
 Offices, storage facilities and a library are also located here, keeping all administrative functions away from the galleries themselves.